Finally Enforced: Understanding the UN High Seas Treaty

 Photo: Lara Jameson on Pexels.

-Over 64% of our planet’s oceans are not under the jurisdiction of any country—we know them as the high seas.
+Over 64% of our planet’s oceans are not under the jurisdiction of any country.
+We know them as the high seas.
 However, laws governing these seas are mostly sector-specific, such as shipping, fishing, and mining.
-To bridge this legal gap, the BBNJ Agreement or the High Seas Treaty was adopted in 2023 and entered into force in mid-January 2026, after three years of process.
+To bridge this legal gap, the High Seas Treaty was adopted in 2023 and entered into force in mid-January 2026.

 Consequences of Overlooked High Seas

 Globally, there has been zero unified legal framework to enable coordination for protecting the high seas marine ecosystem.
 The UN Convention on the Law of the Sea (UNCLOS) focuses on definitions of jurisdictions, dispute settlement mechanisms, and the regulation of resource use.
-While there is a mandate to protect and preserve the marine environment, it lacks mechanisms to create legally binding protected areas and manage biodiversity, along with climate-induced challenges in the high seas.
+Meanwhile, the mandate to protect and preserve the marine environment lacks mechanisms to create legally binding protected areas, manage biodiversity, and address climate-induced challenges in the high seas.

 Moreover, rising ocean temperatures, coral bleaching, declining oxygen levels, and changing fish populations exacerbated by climate change further increase risks to high-seas ecosystems.
 The trends also show the ocean now absorbs around 90% of excess heat, causing rising sea levels and altering the weather as we know it.
 These preexisting challenges will remain unsolved without a supporting law that oversees these waters.